Skip to content

 PyPIsimple_module_dbframework/db/

-PyPIsimple_module_hostingframework/hosting/ — ships the sm / simple-module CLI
+PyPIsimple_module_hostingframework/hosting/ — ships the sm-host CLI

 PyPIsimple_module_testframework/testing/ — pytest plugin